Levallois-Perret Cemetery

-The cemetery was subject of the Michèle Bernard song Au Cimetière de Levallois (which remembers Louise Michel, who is also buried here).
+The cemetery was subject of the Michèle Bernard song Au Cimetière de Levallois (which remembers Louise Michel, who is buried here).

 History

 The cemetery was opened in 1868, in the then newly formed suburb of Levallois-Perret.
 According to the CWGC the cemetery was used by The Hertford British Hospital Charity (a charity founded by Richard Wallace and which after a merger in 2008 became Institut Hospitalier Franco-Britannique).

 The cemetery was enlarged in 1884 and in 1910.
 The entrance and offices were constructed around 1935.